PerformanC/TableC/README.md

 ## Branch info

-This branch is marked as a secondary branch, using an open-addressing approach.
-This is a mirror of the closed-addressing branch (main branch) but with open-addressing.
+This branch is marked as a secondary branch, using an open-addressing approach with no internal dynamic allocations.
+This is a mirror of the open-addressing branch (secondary branch) but with no mallocs. (fastest branch)

 ## Features